KyoriPowered/adventure-docs/source/serializer/legacy.rst

 and click events, components besides text components, and insertions.
 RGB colors are supported (see more in the `RGB support`_ section) and URLs can be transformed into clickable components if explicitly requested (note, however, that click events containing a URL will *not* be serialized).
-If advanced feature are desired, consider using :doc:`/minimessage`.
+If advanced features are desired, consider using :doc:`/minimessage`.

 Usage